How Long Does It Take To Get Pregnant

 Other official guidelines, such as the NHS guidelines, suggest having regular sex every 2 to 3 days throughout the month so as to avoid any added stress.

 Many don’t even need to do the calculations to conceive.
 Others do the calculations which eventually leads them to conception.
-But for some others, they may find themselves struggling.
+But some others may find themselves struggling.

 Fear not!
 Whilst it can of course be devastating news, a lot of the time it is manageable and not the end of the world you’re just going to need some help to move forward with a pregnancy.